AdobeDocs/experience-manager-learn.nl-NL/help/sites/integrations/platform/fpid.md

         String cookieValue;

         if (existingCookie == null) {
-            //  If no FPID cookie exists, Create a new FPID UUID cookieValue = UUID.randomUUID().toString();
+            //  If no FPID cookie exists, create a new FPID UUID cookieValue = UUID.randomUUID().toString();
         } else {
-            // If a FPID cookie exists. get its FPID UUID so it's life can be extended cookieValue = existingCookie.getValue();
+            // If a FPID cookie exists, get its FPID UUID so its life can be extended cookieValue = existingCookie.getValue();
         }

-        // Add the newly generate FPID value, or the extended FPID value to the response
+        // Add the FPID value to the response, either newly generated or the extended one
-        // Use addHeader(..), as we need to set SameSite=Lax (and addCoookie(..) does not support this) response.addHeader("Set-Cookie",
+        // This can be read by the Server (AEM Publish) due to HttpOnly flag. response.addHeader("Set-Cookie",
                 COOKIE_NAME + "=" + cookieValue + "; " +
                         "Max-Age=" + COOKIE_MAX_AGE + "; " +